francesliang/francesliang.github.io/_posts/2015-09-07-the-development-of-this-blog.md

 **Generate a Site**

 First of all, the blog needs to be hosted through a web hosting service, so that the webiste is accessible via the Internet.
 I use [GitHub Pages](https://pages.github.com/), because it's free and I was going to commit the files for this blog to [my GitHub](https://github.com/francesliang/francesliang.github.io) anyway.
-If you are not familiar with GitHub then [here](https://github.com/)is their website.
+If you are not familiar with GitHub then [here](https://github.com/) is their website.

 As the [instructions](https://pages.github.com/) mentioned on GitHub Pages, the followings are the steps to create a site: